microsoft/playwright/docs/src/getting-started-vscode-js.md

 View all tests in the testing sidebar and extend the tests by clicking on each test.
 Tests that have not been run will not have the green check next to them.
 Run all tests by clicking on the white triangle as you hover over the tests in the testing sidebar.

 <img width="1272" alt="View and Run All Tests in VS Code" src="https://user-images.githubusercontent.com/13063165/188641364-3bfa74f8-2e8a-45e5-92e1-4cbee0660e8a.png" />

+### Run Tests from Multiple Root Folders

+The VS Code extension will search for a Playwright config file at each root folder added to the workspace.
+Each root folder that does have Playwright installed will have its own root entry in the testing tree.
+If a root folder does not have Playwright installed, then it will be ignored by the testing tree.

+For example, suppose that a given workspace has three root folders: "Bar", "Baz" and "Foo".

+Out of those, only "Bar" and "Foo" have Playwright installed.

+And the dropdown menu **Select Configuration** will account for all the projects in each configuration found.

 ### Run Tests on Specific Browsers